genotrance/vire/README.md

   `vire -i [-n]`

 - Post vimrc to Github gist if not already

+- Backup and remove any existing configuration files and directories so that Virc can setup from scratch.
+NOTE: Vire will not overwrite any existing configuration if detected unless told to with `-f`.
+If forced, the existing `vimrc` will be overwritten and the `pack/vire/start` directory will get cleaned and repopulated with plugins as specified in the `vimrc` provided.
+Any other directories and files will remain in place and might conflict so it is preferred to start with a clean slate.

 - If you want to use Vire for all plugins:
   - Edit vimrc to remove all function calls related to plugin managers like Pathogen,